 Why should I use it?

 NHS 111 is a fast and convenient way to get the right help – whatever your need, wherever you are, whatever the time.

 It can also help us to free up 999 and local A&E departments so that they can focus better on emergency cases.

 What if I have already been given a number to call for a condition I have?

 If you are already receiving healthcare and a health professional has given you a specific telephone number to call when you are concerned about your condition please continue to use that number.
 But if you feel that you are in an emergency situation with your health please continue to call 999.

 Download information in a different language

 To accommodate to our multicultural patients we also provide information about the 111 NHS service in multiple languages.
-You can access this information from the NHS Choices website.
+You can access this information from the NHS website.